For Windows 2000 - Windows 7 (incl. Server, x86 and x64). Latest version: 3.9.7 build 713. July 13, 2011.

 You may change other options (prefix, extension, new file creation mode) as you want.
 It isn't important in this example.

 The next tab is a very important part of the configuration (Fig.5).
 The program uses this information while writing or outputting a date/time stamp to a file or on a screen.
 In the example, we've enabled writing for date/time stamps to a log file after parsing (Fig.5, pos.
 1, 2).
-Because we need to split each data record to different line in a file, then we've added line feed characters #0D#0A to the stamp prefix.
-These characters are equivalent for CR+LF characters in a text file.
+Because we need to split each data record to a different line in a file, then we've added line feed characters #0D#0A to the stamp prefix.
+These characters are equivalent to CR+LF characters in a text file.

 Fig.5.
 Barcode scanner data logger.
 The date/time stamp settings.